mull-project/FileCheck.py/docs/03-tutorial-hello-world.rst

 **Note:** By convention, original LLVM's ``FileCheck`` always prints a full path to its executable and ``FileCheck.py`` follows this convention.

-If we provide give an invalid output we will see an error message:
+If we provide an invalid output we will see an error message:

 .. code-block:: bash